rbrousla/wutup/README.md

 for promotion and registration, and exposes a RESTful API so developers can generate any number of clients (web, mobile web, iOS, Android, an so on).

-The project was developed by the LMU CMSI 401 Software Engineering Laboratory class during the 2012 fall semester.
+The project was originally developed by the LMU CMSI 401 Software Engineering Laboratory class during the 2012 fall semester.
+This fork contains enhancements from continued development by Richard Brous.